Understanding Real Estate Taxes in the Okanagan

 There are stiff penalties for failing to file up to $10,000 per individual.

-Foreign Buyers Tax & Federal Ban
+5. Foreign Buyers Tax & Federal Ban

 Foreign Buyers Tax: If you’re a non-Canadian purchasing in the Okanagan, you could be subject to a 20% foreign buyers tax unless you’re exempt.

 Foreign Buyers Ban: The federal ban on foreign ownership of residential properties is in place until January 1, 2027.
+Keeping track of closing fee adjustments requires total financial clarity.
+Balance your closing costs cleanly by mapping your liquid assets against our detailed kelowna down payment guide.

-BC Home Flipping Tax (NEW)
+6. BC Home Flipping Tax (NEW)

 Effective 2025, the BC Home Flipping Tax applies to properties sold within 24 months of purchase.